Wenish/virtual-q-web-client/README.md

 Run this command in the root folder of the project:
 `npm run build`

+## Run Lint

+1. Install dependencies

+Run this command in the root folder of the project:
+`npm ci`

+2. Run Lint

+Run this command in the root folder of the project:
+`npm run lint`

+## Run Unit Tests

+1. Install dependencies

+Run this command in the root folder of the project:
+`npm ci`

+2. Run Tests

+Run this command in the root folder of the project:
+`npm run test`

 ## Contributing
 This project is a solo project.